CMU-MBL/IMU_Exercise_Prediction/README.md

 ## Overview

 This repository presents the implementation of our collaborative project between UPenn/Orthopaedics, UDel/Physical Therapy, and CMU/Engineering on exercise prediction.
-The manuscript reporting outcomes of this project is currently under revision at the *IEEE Journal of Biomedical and Health Informatics (JBHI)*.
+The manuscript reporting outcomes of this project is published on the *IEEE Journal of Biomedical and Health Informatics (JBHI)*.

-The preprint version is now available on [TechRxiv](https://doi.org/10.36227/techrxiv.23296487.v1).
+The paper is available at [this link](https://doi.org/10.1109/JBHI.2024.3368042).

 ## Data